Firgrep/Firgrep/README.md

 🔭 I’m currently working towards a Google Cloud Associate Cloud Engineer certification.

-🌱 I’m building a course platform web app using the new "App router" in Next.js with "Server Components" from React.js (in TypeScript), and learning Rust for fun.
+🌱 As part of a collaborative project, I’m building a course platform web app using the new "App router" in Next.js with "Server Components" from React.js (in TypeScript).
+And I'm learning Rust for fun.

 ✅ I recently ended a project that was about building a booking-system web app for a client written in TypeScript using Next.js, NextAuth, tRPC, Prisma (basically the T3 Stack), Docker and GCP.